arumaldodrla/Digital-Reset-POS/README.md

 # Digital Reset POS

-**The Unfailing POS: An Offline-First Point of Sale System**
+**The Unfailing, Autonomous, and Global POS**

 Digital Reset POS is a modern, multi-tenant, cross-platform Point of Sale (POS) system designed for retail and restaurant businesses.
+It is defined by four core pillars:

-Its core innovation is a **local-first architecture** that guarantees 100% functionality, even without an internet connection.
+1.  **Unyielding Reliability**: A local-first architecture guarantees 100% functionality, even without an internet connection.

-This project is designed for **100% AI-driven development**, with comprehensive documentation that enables AI agents to autonomously build, test, deploy, and maintain the system.
+2.  **Effortless Usability**: A simple, zero-training interface for cashiers, with deep, complex features for managers.
+3.  **Global Reach**: Built with AI-powered internationalization (i18n), starting with English and Spanish.
+4.  **Autonomous Operation**: **100% developed and maintained by AI**, with weekly self-revision and updates.

 ---